Online Doctor of Education K-12 Leadership (EdD)

 Program Overview

 Are you ready to turn your passion for education into impactful leadership?
-If you have at least three years’ leadership experience in K–12 education, apply for our online Doctor of Education (EdD) program in Educational Leadership.
+If you have at least three years of leadership experience in K–12 education, apply for our online Doctor of Education (EdD) program in K-12 Leadership.

-At the University of Tennessee, Knoxville, our online EdD program offers advanced study that empowers K–12 leaders nationwide to serve as practitioner-scholars in various positions, such as school district or state leaders.
+At the University of Tennessee, Knoxville, our online EdD program offers advanced study that empowers K–12 leaders nationwide to serve as practitioner-scholars in roles such as school district or state leadership.

 Why Choose Educational Leadership?